To object to a Planning Permit application with us, your objection must:

 We must consider all objections received up until we make our decision about the application.

 We inform the permit applicant and any objectors of our decision in writing.
+If you have listed an email address you will be notified by email.

 If we do not support the application, we issue a notice of refusal.